Self Service Group and Directory* Management

-Managing Active Directory group membership and user attributes is a tedious job for administrators.
-Giving a web-based self-service option allows administrators to delegate active directory administration to end users.
+Managing Active Directory group membership, users, contacts, and attributes is a tedious job for administrators.
+Giving a web-based identity and access management option allows administrators to delegate active directory administration to end users.
 But you need controls.
 GroupID enables end users to update their own directory information and manage groups based on controls the administrators set.
-Group management is enhanced as users can create and manage their own groups, opt-in and opt-out of groups based on the security setting for that group.
-Group renewals and expirations are administered and controlled within GroupID Self-Service.
-Save your administrators time and effort by putting control of pertinent data in the hands of the end-users.

 “Before Imanami, I had to staff several employees just to make changes.
 That is no longer the case.
 The products were easy to install, Imanami was great to work with and the systems virtually run themselves.”